All Episodes

 We need to pay for that one, right?

-That's so it's weird.
+So it's weird.

-Oh, Vimeo deplatformed me like eight years ago, yeah.
+Vimeo deplatformed me like eight years ago.

-So I mean, I don't know what the solution is.
+So, I mean, I don't know what the solution is.

 Has anybody been on Trump's Truth Social Network?